 Research and Writing

 Besides working on these projects, I have published several articles at the intersection of contemporary culture, media, feminism, and reproductive politics.
-You can find my academic writing in Diacritics, Post45, Feminist Modernist Studies, Modernism/ Modernity Print Plus, The Modernist Review, Literature and Medicine, and Catalyst, among others.
-I am the recipient of the Miron-Cristo-Lovenau Prize from Columbia University, and the Jean Helen Macleod Prize from the University of Edinburgh, and my research has been supported by the Humanities Center Initiative, the Heyman Center, and the Thouron Award.
+You can find my academic writing in Diacritics, Novel, Post45, Feminist Modernist Studies, Modernism/ Modernity Print Plus, The Modernist Review, Literature and Medicine, and Catalyst, among others.
+I am the recipient of the Miron Cristo-Loveanu Prize from Columbia University, and the Jean Helen Macleod Prize from the University of Edinburgh, and my research has been supported by the Humanities Center Initiative, the Heyman Center, and the Thouron Award.